COVID-19 and your visit to Fort Langley National Historic Site

 - Visitors can climb the bastions and gallery, and peer through the entrances to several historic buildings.

-- Parks Canada interpreters will be sharing information at a few stations.
+- Parks Canada interpreters will be sharing information at several historic buildings.

 - Picnic areas and outdoor park areas are open (bring a table cloth).